buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationDefinitionResource/Entities/IfcAnnotationFillArea.md

 ### OuterBoundary
 A closed curve that defines the outer boundary of the fill area.
 The areas defined by the outer boundary (minus potentially defined inner boundaries) is filled by the fill area style.
 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; The two new attributes _OuterBoundary_ and _InnerBoundaries_ replace the old single attribute Boundaries.
+> IFC2x3 CHANGE  The two new attributes _OuterBoundary_ and _InnerBoundaries_ replace the old single attribute Boundaries.

 ### InnerBoundaries
 A set of inner curves that define the inner boundaries of the fill area.
 The areas defined by the inner boundaries are excluded from applying the fill area style.
 { .note}
-> IFC2x3 CHANGE&nbsp; The two new attributes _OuterBoundary_ and _InnerBoundaries_ replace the old single attribute Boundaries.
+> IFC2x3 CHANGE  The two new attributes _OuterBoundary_ and _InnerBoundaries_ replace the old single attribute Boundaries.